Arizbethrojas/TrailheadBackend/README.md

 To install Django:
 `pip install django`
 In order to initialize a Django project within this repo, run this command:
-Next, to download all dependencies:
+` django-admin startproject trip_planner_backend` --don't run this every time Next, to set up a virtual environment for Python related dependencies and the djangorestframework, run this command:
+`pip install django djangorestframework`
-`pip install -r dependencies.txt`
+`pip install django-cors-headers`
 Then to run the server use this command:
 `python manage.py runserver`

 ## Deployment

+TODO: We will make a dependencies.txt file in which we will maintain all the dependecies this project requires so that we can run this script:
+`pip install -r dependencies.txt` instead of running all of those pesky individual commands.

 To get the server running: `python manage.py runserver`